epfl-ada/ada-2022-project-b0beast/README.md

 ## Methods

 ## Proposed timeline

+• 02.12.22 Homework 2 deadline

+• 03.12.22 Start further analysis

+• 09.12.22 Discuss open questions in the project office hour

+• 10.12.22 Start developing a first draft of the datastory

+• 16.12.22 Discuss open questions in the project office hour

+• 17.12.22 Finish the analysis

+• 19.12.22 Finish the datastory

+• 23.12.22 Milestone 3 deadline

 ## Organization within the team
 _(A list of internal milestones up until project Milestone P3)_